Estimating Categorical Counterfactuals via Deep Twin Networks: Methods

-Proofs are in Appendix.
 Equality's of the form $P(Y_x = y' | Y_{x'} = y)=0$ are equivalent to the statement $\{Y_{x}=y'\} \wedge \{Y_{x'} = y\} = \text{False},$ where $\wedge$ is the logical AND operator.
 Therefore, the conjunction of the input-output pairs $X=x, Y=y'$ and $X=x, Y=y$ cannot occur in such a causal model.
 This yields constraints on the model parameters beyond those imposed by observations and interventions that can be enforced during causal model training.

 It is important to note that we are not saying every causal model should satisfy counterfactual ordering.
 As in all works on causal inference, it is ultimately up to the analyst to decide if such an assumption appears reasonable in a given domain.
-As discussed in the previous section, counterfactual ordering appars a reasonable assumption in Epidemiology.
-In the Experiments section, we empirically demonstrate on data from medicine and finance that models that are trained to satisfy counterfactual ordering comply with domain knowledge, while models that aren't appear in conflict with domain knowledge.
+As discussed in the previous section, counterfactual ordering appears a reasonable assumption in Epidemiology.
+Moreover, are derived results relate to the cases where the interventions are on a single variable.
+While we do not constrain the number of variables with causal effect on the outcome, we note that multiple simultaneous treatments should be considered under the prism of disentangling treatment effects like in \cite{parbhoo2021ncore} In the Experiments section, we empirically demonstrate on data from medicine and finance that models that are trained to satisfy counterfactual ordering comply with domain knowledge, while models that aren't appear in conflict with domain knowledge.